 What Specialties Are Most Competitive?

-Compiling a list of the most competitive specialties to match into is a bit more complicated.
+Compiling a list of the most competitive medical specialties to match into is a bit more complicated.
 When it comes to determining the most competitive residency specialties, there is a myriad of ways to quantify this.
 One is looking at specialties where all program positions were filled during the match.
 This gives a list of specialties that are completely filled but does not discern among those which were more competitive.
 Other data from the NRMP used in determining competitiveness is the percentage of applicants in that specialty that match into a position; i.e. the lower the number, the more competitive the specialty.
 The flaw in this approach is the confounding effect of the numerator (number of applicants) and the denominator (number of positions).

 Another option in quantifying competitiveness is from the perspective of which specialties had the highest number of allopathic vs. osteopathic vs. international medical graduates students match into that specialty.
 This perspective is also skewed as some highly qualified osteopathic or international students could be more competitive candidates than a lower caliber allopathic student.